mspielberg/factorio-railloader/README.md

   * Fix some blueprinting crashes.
   * Improve robot handling when trying to build a loader before the rails are built.
+  * Use flying-text instead of console notifications when inserters lock in an item.